- TK – 12 grade hands-on science lessons & engineering challenges

 - Science nights – activity or interactive showcase booth for all ages at community events

 The philosophy of “learning through discovery” is inspired by the Exploratorium Teacher Institute.
 Activities and lesson structure are inspired by the Mission Community Science Workshop “MCSW”.
 Many of our state’s students are unable to visit CSWs or attend the Bay Area’s several innovative science museums.
 Community Science Workshops are places that provide local access to hands-on opportunities for students to discover science and technology through interest and inquiry.
-Our CSW program was created by Ellen Concepcion, who took the Community Science Workshop model to an old science classroom and set it up with materials, tools and exhibits that foster curiosity and open ended exploration.
-Our CSW programs are now at four different school sites and growing.
+Our CSW program builds off the Community Science Workshop model and brings CSW activities to students where they are, both in and out of the school day.
+Our CSW programs are now at eight different school sites as well as the Boys and Girls Club of Contra Costa County and growing.